puppetlabs/puppet-docs/source/pe/3.7/maintain_console-db.markdown

 Pruning the Console Database with a Cron Job
 -------------

-For new PE installs (3.7 and later), a cron job, managed by a class in the `puppetlabs-pe_console_prune` module, is installed that will prevent bloating in the console database by deleting old data (mainly uploaded puppet run reports) after a set number of days.
+For new PE installs (3.7 and later), a cron job, managed by a class in the `puppetlabs-pe_console_prune` module, is installed that will prevent bloating in the console database by deleting old data (mainly uploaded Puppet run reports) after a set number of days.
 You can tweak the parameters of this class as needed, primarily the `prune_upto` parameter, which sets the time to keep records in the database.
 This parameter is set to 30 days by default.

 However, to prevent users from deleting data without notice, the cron job is not installed on upgrades from versions earlier than 3.7.